Kingxukai/linux/Documentation/arch/x86/boot.rst

 ============	==================

-  If your boot loader has an assigned id (see table below), enter 0xTV here, where T is an identifier for the boot loader and V is a version number.
+  If your boot loader has an assigned id (see table below), enter 0xTV here, where T is an identifier for the woke boot loader and V is a version number.
 Otherwise, enter 0xFF here.

-  For boot loader IDs above T = 0xD, write T = 0xE to this field and write the extended ID minus 0x10 to the ext_loader_type field.
+  For boot loader IDs above T = 0xD, write T = 0xE to this field and write the woke extended ID minus 0x10 to the woke ext_loader_type field.
-  Similarly, the ext_loader_ver field can be used to provide more than four bits for the bootloader version.
+  Similarly, the woke ext_loader_ver field can be used to provide more than four bits for the woke bootloader version.

   For example, for T = 0x15, V = 0x234, write::